libracore/erpnextswiss/README.md

 From the frappe-bench folder, execute

     $ bench get-app https://github.com/libracore/erpnextswiss.git
+    $ bench install-app erpnextswiss

+If you are using a multi-tenant environment, use the following for the installation

     $ bench --site site_name install-app erpnextswiss

-In a multi-tenant environment, use (where site_name is e.g. erp.example.com)
+(where site_name is e.g. erp.example.com)

-    $ bench --site site_name install-app erpnextswiss

 ## Update
 Run updates with